Broadcom/action-pack-sdk/README.md

 # Action Pack Development Kit
-This project is supposed to enable Action Pack development in Java.
-No more need to deal with all the Automic Automation Engine objects.
-Full focus on developing reusable building blocks for your automated processes!
+This project enables Action Pack development in Java.
+No more need to deal with all the Automic Automation Engine objects from AWI.
+Full focus on developing reusable building blocks for your automated processes leveraging your existing coding best practices!

 ## Build
 The Maven build creates a JAR-file.